ashinshanly/musicsync/README.md

 3. **Sharing Audio**
    - In a room, click "Share Audio"
-   - Select the audio source from your device
+   - Select the audio source (System audio or microphone)
    - Your audio will be streamed to all room participants

 ## Notes